goldblocx/api/docs/products/energy.md

   [transactions above](#2-loading-energy-transactions-for-a-device).

-Because a REC is issued after achieving the value of 1 MWh, there can be always the **remainder** - an excessive amount of energy that cannot be included to the REC but stayed from the last energy transaction used for building this REC.
-In this case we create a service energy transaction which value is equals to the remainder.
-Such transactions can be seen in this report because they have the block_id field equals to the 'remainder' value.

-Such remainders should not be included in calculation of generated energy because they already belong to a transaction.
-But they can be used for some special reconciliation.
+Due to the fact that one REC is equal to 1 MWh, excess energy units may remain after all the qualifying green energy transactions have been converted into RECs.
+To account for this unused energy, a service energy transaction is created with "**remainder**" value of "block_id" field.
+These “remainder” transactions are used for further RECs issuance.